Graduate Study at MIT

 Office of Graduate Education

 The Institute has a single faculty that is responsible for both undergraduate and graduate instruction.
 The administration of graduate education rests with the president, provost, chancellor, vice chancellor, senior associate dean for graduate education, and the Committee on Graduate Programs (a standing committee of the Faculty).

 Each department exercises a large measure of autonomy for its graduate programs, under general guidelines established for the Institute as a whole.
 Each department has a departmental committee on graduate students, including one or more graduate registration officers, to administer department and Institute graduate procedures.

-More detailed information about the organization, rules, regulations, and procedures of graduate education is given in the publication, Graduate Policies and Procedures.
+More detailed information about the organization, rules, regulations, and procedures of graduate education is given in Graduate Policies and Procedures.

 Career Advising and Professional Development helps students make informed decisions about career goals and find opportunities related to their professional objectives.
-Graduate students are encouraged to visit the office, located in E17-294, during their first year to learn what career resources are available.
-The office can also be reached by email or by phone at 617-715-5329.
+CAPD provides programming and one-on-one advising specifically for graduate students and supports those interested in the faculty path as well as careers beyond academia.
+As a complement to academic coursework and research, CAPD offers workshops and programming on MIT’s professional development competencies: career advancement, communication, interpersonal skills, personal development, leadership and mentoring, social responsibility, and teaching.
+Graduate students are encouraged to visit the office during their first year to learn what career resources are available.
+Many services can be accessed via Handshake, and the office can be reached by email or by phone at 617-715-5329.

 See also the Career Advising and Professional Development description under Undergraduate Education.